 Tenders for the detailed design component of this project were awarded in March 2018.
-The detailed design is expected to be completed by April 2021.
-The construction is anticipated to commence in 2021.
+The detailed design was completed during 2021.
+The construction is anticipated to be completed by June 2025.
+For procurement purposes the project was divided into two phases, viz.
+Raw Water Component and Potable Water Component.
+The phases have also been split into 5 workgroups and 13 sub packages, as follows: